ghiggi/gpm_api/docs/source/00_introduction.rst

 The TRMM `Precipitation Radar (PR) <https://gpm.nasa.gov/missions/TRMM/satellite/PR>`_ is a Ku-band (13.6 GHz) cross-track scanning radar with a swath coverage of 215 km.
 The PR accurately quantifies heavier rainfall in the tropics and the subtropics, but lacks of sensitivity to detect light precipitation and drizzle.

-If you plan to use PR measurements, it's essential to consider the satellite orbit boost (from 350 km to 402.5 km) occured in August 2011 to extend the satellite lifetime.
+If you plan to use PR measurements, it's essential to consider the satellite orbit boost (from 350 km to 402.5 km) occurred in August 2011 to extend the satellite lifetime.
 Following the boost, the swath coverage has widened to 220 km but the spatial resolution of PR footprints has increased from 4.3 km to 5 km and the PR sensitivity has reduced by more than 1 dBZ.